joncursi/eslint-config/README.md

 ### Configure MarkdownLint

-To configure [markdownlint](https://github.com/DavidAnson/markdownlint), add the following to your `package.json` file so that markdownlint will discover the configuration this repository provides from within your `node_modules` folder, and run on `*.md` files every time you create a new commit:
+To configure [markdownlint](https://github.com/DavidAnson/markdownlint), add the following to your `package.json` file.
+This will allow markdownlint to discover the configuration this repository provides from within your `node_modules` folder, and will check your `*.md` files for infractions every time you create a new commit:

 ```json
 ...